 Chewable T-Shirt Necklaces

 Many neurodivergent people like to chew on their shirt sleeves, collars, and hoodie strings.
 If you do this, a cotton fabric chew necklace made of t-shirt material can address this need — and save your clothes!

 These fabric necklaces come in a wide variety of colors to match any outfit.
 They’re great for adults and teens of all genders to help with sensory needs.
-The creator also sells silicone chewelry for neurodiverse adults and kids.
+The creator also sells t-shirt bracelets and silicone chewelry for neurodiverse adults and kids.